Missouri Probate | Inheritance Advances in Missouri

 How to Avoid Probate in Missouri

 Because of the lengthy process, many heirs search for ways to avoid or advance probate.
 Though it’s difficult to avoid completely, there are a few exceptions that could save your family a lot of time in legal proceedings.
 Before your loved one passes, they can help you avoid probate by placing their assets in a revocable living trust or assigning beneficiaries to their accounts.
 The only other assets that can avoid probate are retirement accounts, joint accounts or accounts with a Transfer on Death (TOD) designation.

 If the estate has assets that must undergo probate, turn to us for an alternative.
-At IFC, we provide probate advances so you can get the money you’ve been given right away.
+At IFC, we provide probate advances (not probate loans) so you can get the money you’ve been given right away.
 The process is fast and easy and you decide how much of your inheritance you’d like to receive immediately.
 Whether you have bills to pay, car payments to make, home improvements, vacation plans, etc. – the money is yours to use however you’d like.